datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =hint

-Use spacebar to page down through the log and 'q' to quit.
+Use the space bar to page down through the log and 'q' to quit.

 *** =pre_exercise_code
 ```{shell}